Prices, Bids, Values: One ML-Powered Combinatorial Auction to Rule Them All: A Theoretical Framework for Effectively Combining DQs and VQs

 Additionally, DQs can establish a proof of optimality, allowing the auction to terminate early (\Cref{prop:ClearingPricesAreEfficient}).
 These theoretical insights are validated by our experimental results in \Cref{sec:ExperimentalResults}.
 An auction initialized with DQs has up to $20$\% points higher efficiency after its initial queries compared to an auction initialized with VQs.

-\paragraph{VQs Offer Superior Efficiency Gains in Later Rounds.} This raises the question: is it sufficient to rely exclusively on DQs? \Cref{thm:DQsNotSufficient} proves that the answer is negative: \begin{theorem} A DQ-based auction cannot guarantee even $55$\% efficiency, even if it asks all (unaccountably many) possible DQs (i.e., for every price vector in $[0,\infty)^m$).
-This remains true even if the bidders additionally report their true values for all bundles they requested in those DQs. \end{theorem}
+\paragraph{VQs Offer Superior Efficiency Gains in Later Rounds.} This raises the question: is it sufficient to rely exclusively on DQs? \Cref{thm:DQsNotSufficient} proves that the answer is negative: \begin{theorem} For every $\epsilon>0$, there exist infinitely many auction instances for which no combination of DQs can achieve an efficiency above $50\%+\epsilon$.
+This remains true even for infinite combinations of DQs and even if the bidders additionally report their true values for all bundles they requested in those DQs. \end{theorem}

 Notably, \Cref{thm:DQsNotSufficient} shows that this limitation persists even when supplementing the auction with the \textit{clock-bids raised} heuristic.
 Without this heuristic, adding more DQs can even \emph{decrease} efficiency.
 In \Cref{le:EfficencyDropDQ} we prove that a single DQ can reduce the auction's efficiency arbitrarily close to 100\%, whereas VQ-based auctions do not face this issue.